Aeroluna/LunaCoopMod/README.md

   - Added tooltips to death effect passives that were missing.

 Buffing a top bar ability feels kinda boring, instead P2 now improves how many Mira units you can produce.
 The improved Salvage value and the Double Salvage mastery can combine to give more minerals than you initially paid.
 It can look funny seeing your mineral count rubber band as you train a bunch of units and then they all suicide.

+- Increased Strike Fighter hitpoints from 50 to 100.
+- Buffed Precision Strike to also hit air.
+- Added visual trail to Strike Fighter.
+- Adjusted Strike Fighter acceleration.

+Why is this thing so easy to shoot down?
+The initial explosion can also now hit air units, but not the napalm upgrade.

 - Reworked P3:
   - Added advantage: Can research one exclusive Precision Strike upgrade.